York-Solutions-B2E/TSG--Project_Two--MFiles/Project_Outline.md

 # Member Benefits Dashboard

+When working on *requirements*, move them to *Pending Requirements* and, when done, move them all the way to the bottom under *Completed Requirements*.

 ## Notes

-When working on *requirements*, move them to *Pending Requirements* and, when done, move them all the way to the bottom under *Completed Requirements*.
+### Pre-Project

 > "Authentication" pertains to "who I am" whereas "Authorization" pertains to "what I can do"